 Each academic year, Aultman College awards a limited number of Presidential Scholarships to first-time, full-time freshmen who are entering bachelor’s degree programs.
 This scholarship is for full tuition and requires a minimum 3.8 GPA and 27 ACT.

 Students who meet the GPA and ACT criteria will be contacted to apply for the Presidential Scholarship via a competitive process.

 Endowed and Gifted Scholarships

 These scholarships are made available to Aultman College students thanks to the generosity of various donors and foundations.
 They have various criteria based on your major, area of residence, GPA, and more.
-These scholarships require an application each year and have deadlines throughout the academic year.
+These scholarships require an application each year and are only for degree-seeking students.
+They have deadlines throughout the academic year.

 Click here to download a spreadsheet of all Endowed and Gifted Scholarships offered at Aultman College (Deadlines will vary throughout the year please see the semester specific list of open scholarships to apply to)

 There are many sources for scholarships outside of Aultman College.
 Investigate resources in your community.
 Scholarships may be found by doing research at your local library, high school guidance office, religious organizations, employer, and community service organizations (i.e. Kiwanis, Lions Club, Rotary, church, etc.).

 We DO NOT recommend that students seek the help of private companies for scholarship searches.

 These companies prove to be costly and produce no greater results.